Adobe-Marketing-Cloud/aep-sdks-documentation/using-mobile-extensions/mobile-core/mobile-core-api-reference.md

 ### Get Application

-Use this API to get the previous set Android Application instance, this API is mainly provided for the 3rd party extension.
+You can use this API to get the previous set Android `Application` instance and it is mainly provided for the third-party extensions.

 {% tabs %}
 {% tab title="Android" %}